 Del Monte Foods, Inc. today has a peak employment of 8,100 including a workforce of 2,700 full-time and 5,400 seasonal workers.
-The Company operates 12 production facilities and 7 distribution centers across the U.S., as well as production facilities in Mexico and Venezuela.
+The Company owns and operates 10 production facilities and 3 distribution centers across the U.S., as well as two production facilities in Mexico.

 Del Monte Foods, Inc. Corporate Headquarters and state-of-the-art Research Center are both located in Walnut Creek, CA.

 Featured below are a sample of our U.S. based Del Monte locations, all of which help contribute to the continued growth and success of the Company.

 Our Corporate Headquarters is located in Walnut Creek, CA as part of the Contra Costa Centre Transit Village, a unique live/work environment in Northern California.
 Our centralized downtown location is reflective of our long standing roots in the Bay Area.
 Our building demonstrates our commitment to environmental sustainability given its certification as a Bay Area Green Business with solar panels on the roof.
 The building is conveniently located across the street from the Pleasant Hill BART Station, adjacent to running and biking trails, and a quick trip to the Walnut Creek shopping district.

 Our state-of-the-art Research Center is also located in Walnut Creek, CA, approximately four miles away from our Headquarters.
 The Research Center is also certified as a Bay Area Green Business where we focus on product development, packaging, quality assurance, food safety and sustainability programs.